m-fidow/Trivial/README.md

 - HARDCODING HTML: We laid the foundations of the HTML up to screen 4.
 - HARDCODING CSS: We did 2 lines for CSS colour selection
 - PLANNING: We discussed how we were going to tackle tomorrow's pair coding challenges and what screens or features were needed first before continuing, where the     crossover in code would happen so we could avoid repetion, and also what a democratic way of coding was so people could get expereince of handling APIS and         buttons and links.
+- HOT AIR: We are all focused on the task ahead and contious of timings.
+We are contieous of each other and what expereince we need to grow.
+- SANDBAGS: We couldn't seperate the planning from the psuedo coding.
+We struggled with the details and that skewed our timings.

 ** Sat 22 - Entry 3 **